 - African and Middle East politics

 - Causal inference methods

 2015.
 Grossman, Guy, Devorah Manekin and Dan Miodownik.
 “The Political Legacies Of Combat: Attitudes Towards War And Peace Among Israeli Ex-Combatants.”
-International Organizations, (forthcoming)
+International Organization, (forthcoming)

 2014.
 Grossman, Guy, Macartan Humphreys and Gabriella Sacramone-Lutz. “`I wld like u WMP to extend electricity 2 our village:’ On Information Technology and Interest Articulation.”
-American Political Science Review (forthcoming).
+American Political Science Review, 108(3): 688-705.

 2014.
 Grossman, Guy and Janet I. Lewis.
 “Administrative Unit Proliferation.”
 American Political Science Review, 108(1): 196-207.

 2014.
 Grossman, Guy.
 “Do Selection Rules Affect Leader Responsiveness?
 Evidence from Rural Uganda.”
 Quarterly Journal of Political Science, 9(1): 1-44.